MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/sample-softphone-integration.md

 # Sample softphone integration using Channel Integration Framework

-[Download](https://go.microsoft.com/fwlink/p/?linkid=2025867) the softphone integration sample for Channel Integration Framework version 1.0.
+[Download](https://go.microsoft.com/fwlink/p/?linkid=2025867) the softphone integration sample for Microsoft Dynamics 365 Channel Integration Framework version 1.0.

 > [!NOTE]
 > The sample code is not supported on Internet Explorer and on browsers that do not have webRTC support.
 More information [WebRTC](https://webrtc.org/).